-Our goal is to promote academic success, college persistence and classroom and community engagement, by helping first-year students to become intentional learners and develop the intellectual, civic and study skills required to tackle the challenges of college learning and campus living in a multi-cultural environment -- critical thinking, problem-solving, timemanagement, teamwork, financial literacy and self-reflection.
+<<<< Bonnie Eannone, Associate Director of First-Year Experience Program students to become intentional learners and develop the intellectual, civic and study skills required to tackle the challenges of college learning and campus living in a multi-cultural environment -- critical thinking, problem-solving, time-management, teamwork, financial literacy and self-reflection.
 The FYE provides advising, mentoring, workshops, speakers, trips and an innovative year-long curriculum that includes a common First-Year Seminar, FY1000 The Ethics of Engagement: Educating Leaders for a Just World and CL2000 Civic Engagement, a course-embedded community-based learning and action experience for all first-year students.
 Both fall and spring seminars are linked to General Education courses in Learning Communities.